oweb36/mws-docs/mws/Characters/Characters/Air Conditioners/AngelSaph.md

 AngelSaph also has a halo.
 Its detailed in the section titled [Halo](#Halo).
 He is a partial Angel.

 He has flesh unlike others of MWS.

+And yes, he is an American.
+No guns though.

 ### Body